Corey Bailey

 Simply stated: “The process of removing magnetism from any material that can

 be magnetized.”
-In the world of tape recording, tapes are demagnetized by being
+In audio tape recording, tapes are demagnetized by being

 exposed to an AC field strong enough to overcome the coercivity of the tape.

-This process is accomplished by the erase head during recording.
-On tape
+On audio tape decks, this process is accomplished by the erase head during

 own learning curve.
 If done improperly, one can actually magnetize the intended